Dutch government's 2019 purchase of Air France-KLM shares "irregular" - audit office

 AMSTERDAM, May 20 (Reuters) - A 2019 move by the Dutch government to buy a 14% stake in Air France-KLM AIRF.PA was not in accordance with the country's laws, the Netherlands' Court of Audit ruled on Wednesday.

-But, in a surprise ruling, the court said under the country's constitution, ministers "must inform parliament of such transactions in advance," and not present them with a done deal after the fact.
+But the court said under the country's constitution, ministers "must inform parliament of such transactions in advance", and not present them with a done deal after the fact.

 "In our opinion, the transaction was therefore irregular," it said.